 Each year in the United States, billions of dollars are escheated to the states.
-Nationwide, the total value of escheated properties in state unclaimed property custody may well exceed $50 billion, with less than 50% likely ever to be reunited with the rightful owner.
-Even more unclaimed property sits dormant at other government agencies, counties, municipalities, courts and other local agencies that will never be reported to the states as unclaimed property.
+Nationwide, the total value of escheated properties in state custody may well exceed $40- $50 billion.
+However, even more unclaimed property sits dormant at government agencies, counties, municipalities, courts and other local agencies that will never be reported to the states as unclaimed property.